 Our UN-style model climate conferences inspire and enable students to ‘think globally, act locally’.
 Teams of students represent various countries, researching, presenting, and passionately debating their challenges and achievements.
 Then they move on to learn what actions they can take themselves and in their schools.

 At the United Nations (UN) 2015 climate talks world leaders from 196 countries made an historic joint decision to keep the global rise in temperature well below 2 degrees Celsius.
 Called the Paris Agreement, it was summarised by Christiana Figueres as,

 the world’s determination to de-couple global economic growth from the growth of greenhouse gases.

-Our high calibre Climate Conferences are typically held in local Council Chambers and provide a multi-dimensional learning opportunity for students to:
+Our climate conferences are typically held in local council chambers and provide a multi-dimensional learning opportunity for students to:

 - engage in UN-style negotiations on global progress since the Paris Agreement